Want to reupholster a piece of furniture that’s worn out? Here are tips to make the process easier.

 - Change its skirt (or remove or add one).
-It’ll work great upon older furniture which now looks like squat because of its short skirt.
+It’ll work great on older furniture, which now looks squat because of its short skirt.
 Get an upholsterer to install a skirt that is higher up upon the piece for a more elegant appearance.

 - Add some banding to the skirt’s bottom.